marvasgit/kubestatewatch/helm/diffwatcher/README.md

 Consequences:

 - Backwards compatibility is not guaranteed.
-To upgrade to `3.0.0`, install a new release of the Kubewatch chart.
+To upgrade to `3.0.0`, install a new release of the diffwatcher chart.

 ### To 2.0.0